soliantconsulting/fm-punisher/README.md

 Download the four files, host them on your FileMaker Server and you are all set.

+Make sure to also read the notes on the "Releases" (on the right of the GitHub UI)

 Credentials for the main file: ets / ets